andytudhope/thebluebook/source/tangled-bank/index.md

 “The desire of monks and mystics is not unlike that of artists: to perceive the extraordinary within the ordinary by changing not the world but the eyes that look.” — Jane Hirschfield

+“The matter is simple: there is a difference between art that 'sells' ideas to the people, and that in which ideas are _embraced_ by the people, because they have been made to understand them through the evocation of lived experience in all its complexities.” — Njabulo S. Ndebele

 “Imagine breathing
 surrounded by
 the brilliant rinse